ImIOImI/tf-workspace-demo/README.md

 sharing this article a couple times, I found that the simplistic way of creating just outputs wasn't always sufficient to show how this works in resources.
 Therefore, I created this example to build on what we learned in example 5.

+This example shows how you could create a resource group, vnet, compute and database subnets and a virtual machine in each workspace using the methods discussed above.

 ## Conclusion